aprnd/asset-server/README.md

 - Fetching file ranges.
 It is not meant as a streaming media repository.
 - ACL (Access Control Lists).
 It is meant as a public-facing server and private files are not supported.

-### Asset-Server will, in the future..

-- Have a more thorough bucket API, so you can manage your bucket through REST.
-- Support more metadata storage options than MongoDB; namely Redis.

 ## Installing

 - Clone from source or install through npm.